evilguy50/Pulsar/README.md

 	zombieEntity :	Generates a zombie that won't turn into a drowned. basicBlock :	Generates a basic block. (all blocks use same template texture, all you have to do is change the textures ;P) slabBlock :	Generates a slab block.
 (Note: custom block geometry is an experimental feature.
+So you need to enable experimental features in your world to use this.)
+	skullBlock:	Generates a player skull. (just swap out the default texture with your skin, Note: custom block geometry is an experimental feature.
 So you need to enable experimental features in your world to use this.) basicItem :	Generates a basic item. (it does nothing, but it can be used in other addons.)

 How to compile: